sardana-org/sardana-followup/20191006-ICALEPCS/AGENDA.md

 ## How to write controllers - motion (13:30 - 14:30)
 * Motor controller on example of Blender Blades
-* Pseudo motor controller on example of Blender Slits
+* Pseudo motor controller on example of Slits

 ## How to write controllers - acquisition (14:30 - 15:30)
 * Counter timer controller on example of Network Traffic Counter